piecepackr/piecepackr_site/content/Docs/ppn.rst

   5. Direction

 * Simplified piecepack piece notation does not support angles that aren't a multiple of 90 degrees nor 3D tilts
-* Simplified piecepack piece notation does not support piecepack expansions / accessories or other game systems

 Examples: